 Workers’ comp insurance can pay for medical bills and partial missed wages while an employee is recuperating.
 Most states require this coverage for businesses with employees.

-Usually included in a workers’ comp policy, employer’s liability insurance provides protection when a home healthcare provider, nurse, or other staff member decides to sue a healthcare business over an injury.
+Usually included in a workers’ comp policy, employer’s liability insurance provides protection when a staff member decides to sue their employer over an injury.